NeuroQuestAi/five-factor-e/README.md

 ### How to use 🔥

 The construtor requires the questions model, whether it is the **300** model or short model with **120** questions.
 It also has the version to do simulations with the questions that are [reversed](https://ipip.ori.org/newScoringInstructions.htm).
-For this, you must turn the **test** variable from false to true.
+For this, you must turn the **test** variable from false to true, for more details on reverse scoring tests see section [Experiments with reverse scoring questions](https://github.com/neural7/five-factor-e/blob/main/data/README.md).

 | Parameters    | Type      | Description                                                       |
 | ------------- | --------- | ----------------------------------------------------------------- |